-If the events of 2020 made one thing clear, It’s that revenue management must now focus on broader data sets than just in-house on-the-books (OTB), historical and simple comp set data.
+If Covid-19 situation in 2020 made one thing clear, t’s that revenue management must now focus on broader data sets.
+Paying attention on just in-house on-the-books (OTB), historical and simple comp set data is not efficient anymore.

-However, to gather and analyze more information you need to invest more time.
-That’s easier said than done, especially if your property is part of the 87% of hotels that have let go of or furloughed employees.
+However, to gather and analyze more information you need to invest time.
+Easier said than done, especially if your property is part of the 87% of hotels that have let go of or furloughed employees.

 Don’t discount the idea right away though.
-The upcoming recovery phase will be highly competitive and hotels that can gather, evaluate and execute on relevant data, quickly will effectively have a deciding advantage.
+The upcoming recovery phase will be highly competitive.
+Hotels that can gather, evaluate and execute on relevant data will gain a deciding advantage.

-The best way to do that even if you’re facing resource constraints is to automate manual processes, embrace new tech tools and focus on, forward-looking data in your revenue management tactics.
+The best way to do that is to automate manual processes, embrace new tech tools and focus on, forward-looking data in your revenue management tactics.

 Using data as part of your revenue management tactics during and after crisis recovery

-The hotel industry has faced several drastic interruptions, in the past decades.
-The attacks of 9/11, the SARS outbreak in 2003, and the eruption of Eyjafjallajökull, the volcano in Iceland in 2010 come to mind.
-They each had an immediate negative impact on the travel and hospitality industry in specific countries or regions.
-However, the sector always bounced back, usually with a V- or U-shaped recovery that began quickly after the crisis.
+The hotel industry has faced drastic interruptions in the past decades.
+The attacks of 9/11, the SARS outbreak, the eruption of Eyjafjallajökull, the volcano in Iceland come to mind.
+They each had an immediate impact on hospitality industry in specific countries or regions.
+However, the sector always bounced back, usually with a V- or U-shaped recovery, beginning quickly after the crisis.
 As a result, historical data remained reliable for predicting future demand.

-With the Covid-19 pandemic, things are quite different, the crisis has lasted longer and impacted more countries around the world, more severely than all previous downturns.
-While some industry experts were predicting (or hoping for) another V-shaped recovery, it has become clear that an extended L-shaped recovery phase will be the reality this time.
+With the Covid-19 pandemic, things are quite different.
+The crisis has been lasting longer and had a global impact.
+While some industry experts were predicting (or hoping for) another V-shaped recovery, it became clear that an extended L-shaped recovery phase will be the new reality.

 Travel restrictions, as well as on-and-off lockdowns, have lasted the better part of a year now.
 This has starved many hotels of business and put them in a dire financial position.
 Given this, it’s not surprising that the recovery phase will be extremely competitive.